Lummieboy/OneDrive-Documents-oop_expense.py/Readme.md

 # Usage

- Expense class:
+ class Expenses:
   Represents an individual financial expense.

-  ExpenseDatabase class:
+  Class ExpenseDatabase:
    Manages a collection of Expense object.

 # Project structure

- Expense.py : contains the Expense and ExpenseDatabase claases.
+ Expense.py : contains the Expense and ExpenseDatabase classes.

 # Clonning the project